partiql/partiql-beamline/partiql-beamline-book/src/basics/core-concepts.md

 ## Datasets and Collections

-PartiQL Beamline organizes generated data into datasets, which represent collections of related data.
+Beamline organizes generated data into datasets, which represent collections of related data.

 ### Single Dataset